intoc/csm/readme.md

 (shown next to the button) or *default.xml* if no file is open.
 You can later load your settings files with `File -> Load Settings`. iCSM will always open *default.xml* on load if it exists.
-You can view helpful information about most of the options by mouseing over their titles.
+You can view helpful information about most of the options by mousing over their titles.
 You can find the same information in this document under [Parameters](#Parameters).

 ## File View